 5. Use efficient time strategies.

-Schedule business activities and encourage employees to adhere to the daily or weekly schedule.
+- Schedule business activities and encourage employees to adhere to the daily or weekly schedule.

-6. Harness virtual technology.
+6. Cut costs with virtual technology.

 7. Narrow your focus.

 Another way to narrow your business focus is to subcontract.
 Rather than turn away business, maximize your capacity by subcontracting pieces whenever possible.
 More projects equal more revenue, while subcontracting equals lower expenses.
-The result is a better bottom line.

 8. Make the most of your space.

 Analyze your current use of physical space.
 Overflowing storage, too many supplies, piles of paper files, and inefficient furniture and equipment placement are common space wasters.

 Consolidate or centralize the different functions or departments of your business.
 Use space for dual purposes.
 For example, a meeting room doubles as a break room or a storage room that holds copy machines.
 The opportunities will vary depending upon the nature of your business.